 Furtado initially started writing Pop Rock Cop as a screenplay-treatment and it took two years.
 It was registered with the Writers Guild of America and Canada in 2011.
 At the International Beijing Book Exhibition it was nominated by the Portuguese Embassy for the Camoes prize in literature in 2013.
 At the same time she completed the book but decided to sit on it for personal reasons.
-Due to a dream she had several months ago that involved her vavo ( grandmother) she knew she had to publish this book as soon as possible.
+Due to a dream she had that involved her vavo ( grandmother) she knew she had to publish this book.

 At only 22, Amalia was both a successful singer and the youngest police officer in Canada.
 On television, she received a government award for her accomplishments for being the youngest and most driven member in the force in Canada.

 Shortly after, a couple of disorderly police officers falsely accused Amalia of several charges in an attempt to have her be a part of their plan to have a detested female sergeant, Luana, fired from the police department.